-- On the first day, put one tablespoon of flour and one of water into a 500ml glass bowl and mix together.
-Cover loosely with cling film and leave in a warm place for about 12 hours.
+- On the first day, put one tablespoon of wholemeal spelt flour and one of water into a 500ml glass bowl and mix together.

-- On day two (24 hours since beginning your starter), stir in a third tablespoon of flour and a third spoon of water, stir to mix, cover loosely and leave in a warm place for 12 hours.
+- On day two (24 hours since beginning your starter), stir in a third tablespoon of flour and a third spoon of water, stir to mix, cover again with the damp tea towel and leave in a warm place for 12 hours.

-- For the second feed of day two, add a tablespoon of flour and one of water, stir to mix, cover loosely and leave in a warm place for 12 hours.
+- For the second feed of day two, add a tablespoon of flour and one of water, stir to mix, cover with the tea towel and leave in a warm place for 12 hours.

-- For the first feed of day three (36 hours since beginning your starter), increase the feed by adding two tablespoons of flour and two of water, stir to mix, cover loosely and leave in a warm place for 12 hours.
+- For the first feed of day three (36 hours since beginning your starter), increase the feed by adding two tablespoons of flour and two of water, stir to mix.
+Re-damp the tea towel if necessary, lay it over the bowl and leave in a warm place for 12 hours.

-- At this point, your starter should be bubbly and ready to create your ferment.
+- At this point your starter should be bubbly and ready to create your ferment.
 If the starter is not showing bubbles, repeat the 12-hour feed and water routine, and ensure the starter is kept in a warm place.

 - Knead the dough in the bowl for 100 presses without adding flour.

-- Remove the cling film and bake for 45 minutes until golden brown.
+- Bake for 35-40 minutes until golden brown.

 Click this link to find a handy Sourdough Starter Chart which when printed has space for you to enter the day and time that you feed your starter with flour and water and to help monitor progress.